Trials on Trial: A New Vision for Adjudication in Ontario

 It is also significant that the Working Group did not adopt the model in place in England and Wales, in which (presumptively) all evidence in chief at trial is adduced by way of witness statement.
 That jurisdiction has used that default mode of evidence for all civil trials since 1999.

-The newly proposed "trial management conference" may provide an opportunity for addressing some of these issues.
-Unlike current pre-trial conferences, these sessions will be led by the trial judge and held in the weeks leading up to the trial.
+The newly proposed Trial Management Conference may provide an opportunity for addressing some of these issues.
+The Working Group proposes that, subject to resource constraints, these sessions would be led by the trial judge and held in the weeks leading up to the trial.
 The primary focus will be on ensuring trial readiness, including the preparation of joint books of documents and chronologies.
 Additionally, these conferences will serve as a platform to identify and manage potential disputes regarding the scope of anticipated evidence.
-It will be interesting to see whether the consultation process results in any changes to the proposals – including, for instance, adoption of a process closer to the English model.
 In any case, Ontario trial lawyers will have to significantly alter their practice if the proposed reforms related to witness statements are adopted.

 Implications for In-House Counsel

-1. Early Witness and Narrative Identification.
+1. Early Witness & Narrative Identification.
 If the new reforms are adopted, gone will be the days of in-house and external counsel working to identify an examination for discovery representative, or other key witnesses in the weeks or months leading up to discovery or trial.
-With early deadlines for delivery of witness statements by plaintiffs (6 months) and defendants (9 months), in-house counsel will need to be ready to work with external counsel to identify and develop the whole “story” to tell at trial, including the witnesses through whom that evidence will be led, very early in every case.
+All documents and witness statements will need to be exchanged early in the process (at least by the time of the One-Year Scheduling Conference on Trial Track matters) so in-house counsel will need to be ready to work with external counsel to identify and develop the whole “story” to tell at trial, including the witnesses through whom that evidence will be led, early in every case.

-2. More and Shorter Trials?
-The effect of the upfront evidence model means that much of the costs of trial preparation will be moved up into the first 12 months of any given case.
+2. More & Shorter Trials?
+The effect of the up-front evidence model means that much of the cost of trial preparation will be moved up into the first 12 months of any given case.
 This is likely to make the actual conduct of trials more efficient or at least take up less court time.
 In-house counsel and their clients may need to re-calibrate their expectations for trial risk if the incremental resource cost of trials is significantly reduced.

 This is only one part of our series, A New Vision for Litigation, analyzing the proposed reforms to Ontario’s Rules of Civil Procedure.
 See our other blogs here:

-- Summary of Proposed Changes to the Rules of Civil Procedure in Ontario
+- Summary of Proposed Changes to Ontario’s Rules of Civil Procedure

 - Preparing for Proposed Changes to the Rules of Civil Procedure in Ontario: Strategic Insights & Practical Steps for In-House Counsel